KamniBinjola/Codsoft-Task-2/README.md

-Codsoft task 2
-Landing page of BMW car.It includes the HTML,CSS and Javascript for making this attractive landing page
+Codsoft Task 2-The Landing Page
+Below i create the basic layout of the landing page using HTML that includes a basic , a basic homepage.
+I've Create a simple landing page includes html and css functionalities utilized my web skills in it.